 To get a sense of some of our academic specialties and the first-rate faculty that teach them—as well as the many centers, colloquia, lectures and student organizations that underscore them—explore the Areas of Study section.
 There you can learn about what we offer in Business, Constitutional, Criminal, Environmental, Intellectual Property and Antitrust, International, Labor and Employment, Procedure, and Tax Law.
 You can find out about our outstanding Clinical and Interdisciplinary programs, too.

-Some of these sections also offer Professional Pathways—curricular advice on how to best prepare for career in a particular area such as Civil Litigation, Criminal Practice, Global Legal Practice, Intellectual Property and Information Law, Law and Business, and Tax.
+In some Areas of Study we set out Professional Pathways—curricular advice for JD students on how to best prepare for a career in a particular area such as Civil Litigation, Criminal Practice, Global Legal Practice, Intellectual Property and Information Law, Law and Business, and Tax.
 Of course, these are just a few of the practice areas open to our students.
 We support students who are interested pursuing all kinds of employment after law school, including judicial clerkships and careers in law or accounting firms, corporations, public interest organizations, government or academia.